 The examples of self-defeating beliefs (SDB’s) in the slides below are borrowed from David Burns (see reference in the slides).
 As you can see there are many ways people can be self-defeating, and therefore remain in patterns of dysfunction, both within themselves and with the world.
 In many cases, people suffer with more than one type of self-defeating belief at the same time.
 As was stated in Step 4 (slide set 1) these beliefs can be invented or adopted by a person going through an unhealthy childhood experience, but can also come into being through other abusive relational experiences later in life.

 So for instance… if I have a strong sensitivity or intolerance to feelings of worthlessness, I may depend on beliefs from the “achievement” category and then act accordingly to avoid those types of feeling.
 For another instance, if I have a strong sensitivity or intolerance to feelings of rejection, I may depend on beliefs from the “love” or “submissiveness” categories and then act accordingly to avoid those types of feeling.

-In my own experience working through Borderline Personality Disorder (BPD) I depended upon several of the self-defeating beliefs listed in these slides in order to function, although the most common for me were “achievement”, “demandingness”, and “submissiveness”.
+In my own experience working through Borderline Personality Disorder (BPD), I depended upon several of the self-defeating beliefs listed in these slides in order to function, although the most common self-defeating beliefs for me were “achievement”, “demandingness”, and “submissiveness”.
 The most challenging emotional sensitivities for me were to deal with were worthlessness and rejection.
 I acted according to my beliefs in order to try and “keep a distance” from these feelings that I couldn’t (or wouldn’t) tolerate, even if it meant making decisions that could undermine my life goals and relationships.

 For instance, I lived my life in an unbalanced way (e.g., too much work and not enough play) in order to ensure achievements happened, and likewise to avoid feelings of worthlessness.
 I also lived life in such a way that I gave up much of my personal power… giving in too much, going along with too much, agreeing too much…. so as to avoid upsetting others and subsequently feeling rejected.
-Another part of my pattern sometimes was to insist that “I was right” in my opinion and then react with anger (or suppressed anger) whenever others disagreed with me or “didn’t take the right tone with me”.
+Another part of my pattern sometimes was to insist that “I was right” in my opinion and then react with anger (or suppressed anger) whenever others disagreed with me or didn’t take “the right” tone with me.
 In every single one of these patterns, I was attempting to avoid feelings that could not yet identify, tolerate, work through, or manage.

 For instance, as I followed a pattern of “submissiveness”, or giving in to much to others’ preferences, I started to feel strong feelings of resentment and powerlessness that I had no way to deal with.
-Likewise, whenever I reacted in conversation with others in a “demanding” sort of way, I still ended up experiencing reactions from others that I interpreted as rejection or devaluing, and again still had no effective way of dealing with this.
-Over time, my body and nervous system were more and more pressured and stressed because of all the unprocessed emotion, and the cumulative effect of this was severe anxiety and panic disorder.
+Likewise, whenever I reacted in conversation with others in a “demanding” sort of way, I still ended up experiencing reactions from others that I interpreted as rejection or devaluing, and again still had no effective way of dealing with these emotions.
+Over time, my body and nervous system were more and more pressured and stressed because of all the unprocessed emotion, and the cumulative effect of this for me was severe anxiety and panic disorder.